-Internal vacancies are advertised on the internal vacancies page from Queen's Online and some are also highlighted in the weekly Staff Round Up.
+Internal vacancies are advertised on the internal vacancies page on Queen's online from Queen's Online and some are also highlighted in the weekly Staff Round Up.
 All other positions are advertised externally on the career opportunities page.

 These roles are competitively allocated and require you to apply and interview.